Gyeoul-kim/Gyeoul-kim/README.md

 Gyeoul-kim/Gyeoul-kim is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->
-> whoever desires to become great among you, let him be your servant.
-And whoever desires to be first among you, let him be your slave
->----
-> gospel of matthew, chapter 20 verse 26~28

 ⭐️ Name : Hyeonwoo Kim